Deployment Guide

 Solutions:

-• Use pooled connection string for DATABASE_URL
+• Use the pooled connection string for DATABASE_URL (the host usually contains -pooler)

-• Add connection_limit=10 to connection string:
+• Add connection_limit=10 to the connection string:

 typescript